paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-229-rail-improvement-grants.md

 (5) A political subdivision of a State.

-(6) Amtrak or another rail carrier that provides intercity rail passenger transportation (as defined in section 24102).
+(6) Amtrak or another rail carrier that provides intercity rail passenger transportation (as rail carrier and intercity rail passenger transportation are defined in section 24102).

 (7) A Class II railroad or Class III railroad (as those terms are defined in section 20102).

+(8) An association representing 1 or more railroads described in paragraph (7).

+(9) A federally recognized Indian Tribe.

-(8) Any rail carrier or rail equipment manufacturer in partnership with at least 1 of the entities described in paragraphs (1) through (5).
+(10) Any rail carrier or rail equipment manufacturer in partnership with at least 1 of the entities described in paragraphs (1) through (5).

-(9) The Transportation Research Board and any entity with which it contracts in the development of rail-related research, including cooperative research programs.
+(11) The Transportation Research Board and any entity with which it contracts in the development of rail-related research, including cooperative research programs.

-(10) A University transportation center engaged in rail-related research.
+(12) A University transportation center engaged in rail-related research.

-(11) A non-profit labor organization representing a class or craft of employees of rail carriers or rail carrier contractors.
+(13) A non-profit labor organization representing a class or craft of employees of rail carriers or rail carrier contractors.

 **(c) Eligible Projects.—** The following projects are eligible to receive grants under this section: